phpspec/phpspec/docs/cookbook/matchers.rst

 StringEnd Matcher
 -----------------

-The StringStarts matcher lets you specify that a method should return a string ending with a given substring.
+The StringEnd matcher lets you specify that a method should return a string ending with a given substring.

 .. code-block:: php